AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 * Stop Saying Innovation – Here’s Why http://scottberkun.com/2008/stop-saying-innovation-heres-why/

-"There’s nothing rapid about this transition at all.
+=There’s nothing rapid about this transition at all.
 It’s been happening in the background for fifteen years.
 So let me rephrase it in ways that I understand.
 Shock revelation!
 A new set of technologies has started to displace older technologies and will continue to do so at a fairly slow rate over the next ten to thirty years!…

 My sense of these media organisations that use this argument of incredibly rapid technology change is that they’re screaming that they’re being pursued by a snail and yet they cannot get away!
-‘The snail!
-The snail!’, they cry.
-‘How can we possibly escape!?"
+"The snail!
+The snail!", they cry.
+"How can we possibly escape!?"
 * Is the pace of change really such a shock? http://plasticbag.org/archives/2006/04/is_the_pace_of_change_really_such_a_shock Tom Coates, former BBC technologist